Making A DIY Superheterodyne AM Radio Like Those You Buy

 Oscillator Section

-OK, so this is a poor oscillator and could be replaced with something much better out of a 1960s radio.
-However, it's very simple to understand.
+OK, so this is not a great oscillator circuit and could be replaced with a typical mixer-oscillator circuit out of a 1960s radio.
+However, it's very simple to understand, and I fancied separating out the mixer and oscillator functions for possible use in future superior radio designs.
 The transistor Q4 is biased up as a class A amplifier with some gain.
 The collector circuit provides feedback to the base via the tuned circuit.
 The two diodes D1 and D2 make a limiter to stabilise the amplitude across the frequency range.
+Q5 is a dedicated buffer for the output of the oscillator.
+This reduces the effect of subsequent circuit loads and helps keep the frequency stable.

 Mixer